NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Also, `customer6.example.` is linked to from `example.` with the signed `customer6.example.
 DS` RRset in the `example.` zone.

 Note that both `customer5.example.` and `customer6.example.` have legacy delegations in the zone as well.
-It is important to have those legacy delegations to maintain support for legacy resolvers, that do not support the mechanism in this document.
+It is important to have those legacy delegations to maintain support for legacy resolvers, that do not support incremental deleg.
 We RECOMMMEND DNSSEC signers to construct the NS RRset and glue for the legacy delegation from the SVCB RRset.

 # Implementation